Chronic illness warrior and natural health coach and advocate, Gina helps others thrive beyond the challenges of chronic illness.

 No matter the form, chronic illness completely changes lives.

-Work performance & earnings often suffer, treatments can cause debilitating side effects, and stress levels increase.
+Work performance and earnings often suffer, treatments can cause debilitating side effects, and stress levels increase.

-The impacts are far and wide, but us humans are incredibly resilient.
+The impacts are far and wide, but we humans are incredibly resilient.
 We learn, we adapt, we change, we cope, and we can thrive.

 1. Take Your Self-Care Seriously